What should I do after a car accident?

 And we mean everything.
 If you do seek medical attention immediately after the accident, which we highly recommend, take special note of the instructions your doctor gives you.
 Failure to comply with these directions or choosing to not get an initial evaluation from your doctor can cause issues with your claim.
 If and when you have decided to file the claim against the other driver, ensure you are keeping record of all losses you experience in that time, due to the accident.
 This includes time off work as well as medical bills, lodging, food, etc., keep track of all viable documentation.

 Include a Lawyer Early

-At Daly & Campbell Law Firm, we offer consultation appointments to learn how we can best represent you in the scenario.
-We fight to protect you, not the insurance.
+At Daly Campbell Law Firm, we offer consultation appointments to learn how we can best represent you in the scenario.
+We fight to protect you, not the insurance company.
 Our passion is to accurately represent the victims of personal injury due to vehicular accidents.
-Let us help you move forward without the fear of protection, call Daly & Campbell Law Firm today and schedule an appointment with us.
+Let us help you move forward to a full recovery.
+Call Daly Campbell Law Firm today or schedule an appointment online for a virtual meeting.